 - Raw Essentials — 17 NZ stores, stocks ZIWI alongside raw options

-- Specialty pet stores — most independent pet shops stock ZIWI
+- Independent pet stores — most stock ZIWI

-Tip: Buy the largest bag you can store.
-The 4kg air-dried bags are significantly cheaper per gram than the 1kg bags.
+Tip: The 4kg air-dried bags are significantly cheaper per gram than the 1kg bags.
+Buy the largest size you can store.

 Common questions